FlightVin/CSES-bot/README.md

 Set up dependencies and password by running the bash script `bot-dependencies.sh`

-This will also ask for the path to a program that the user wihses to use repeatedly for submissions(Can be left as blank string)
+This will also ask for the path to a program that the user wihses to use repeatedly for submissions (Can be left as blank string)

 `$ bash bot-dependencies.sh`

-This can be run again to reset passwords and code location.
+This can be run again to reset passwords and code location (or you could just modify /secret/user-key)

 ## Running

 Run the main python script by -

 `$ python main.py`

+This can also be made into an alias in `~/.bashrc`

 ## Commands